hgoldstein95/local-pl-conference-manual/MANUAL.md

 * Email
 * Name
+* Pronouns
 * Affiliation
 * Dietary Restrictions
 * Other Comments

-We included a checkbox on the form to force users to double-check name tag information (starred above) and their email address.
+We recommend including a checkbox on the form to force users to double-check name tag information (starred above) and their email address.
 This can be skipped if using write-on name tags (although printed ones are a nice touch).

 If opting for printed name tags, we recommend either (1) double-sided printing or (2) tags that connect to the lanyard on the corners rather than the center.
 Both would be even better.